EmergingThreats/log4shell-detection/README.md

 ## LDAPS

-Due to the nature of LDAPS, payload detection is not feasable.
-However,
+Due to the nature of LDAPS, payload detection is not feasible.
+However, signatures have been created for the use of LDAPS with external networks.

 | sid     | msg                                                           | Notes                |
 |---------|---------------------------------------------------------------|----------------------|